Jump to: Levy FAQs

 You can expect to receive communications regarding the invoice for your levies and Universal Cyber Coverage Premium (and any applicable surcharge based on your individual claims history) before May 31.

-Payment of the levies and Universal Cyber Coverage Premium is due by June 30, 2024.
-Payments can be made in a single payment or by two instalments Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal.
+Payment of the levies and Universal Cyber Coverage Premium is due by June 30, 2025.
+This year, payments can be made in a single payment or by two instalments.
+Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal.

 For information on how to make a payment to ALIA, view Making A Payment to ALIA.